 Three interwoven stories about a terrible curse.
 A young woman encounters a malevolent supernatural force while searching for her missing sister in Tokyo; a mean high school prank goes horribly wrong; a woman with a deadly secret moves into a Chicago apartment building.

-Karen Davis is an American Nurse moves to Tokyo and encounter a supernatural spirit who is vengeful and often possesses its victims.
+Karen Davis, an American Nurse, moves to Tokyo and encounters a supernatural spirit who is vengeful and often possesses its victims.
 A series of horrifying and mysterious deaths start to occur, with the spirit passing its curse onto each victim.
 Karen must now find away to break this spell, before she becomes its next victim.
 Written by

 Good morning.
 Peter?
 Are you OK?
 You're up early today.

 Just as good as the Japanese films (but with an ending rant against remakes of foreign films)

 Karen (Sarah Michelle Gellar), an exchange student in Japan who is just beginning to do some social work, is sent to aid an elderly semi-catatonic woman, Emma (Grace Zabriskie), after her previous caretaker, Yoko (Yoko Maki), disappears.
 Karen soon learns that something is not right in Emma's home, and she attempts to "see how deep the rabbit hole goes".

 Maybe it's a delayed influence from the success of M. Night Shyamalan's films, but slower-paced, understated horror films are a recent trend.
 In some cases, such as Hide and Seek (2005), the approach works remarkably well, and in others, such as White Noise (2005), the pacing tends to kill the film.
 I didn't like The Grudge quite as much as Hide and Seek, but this is still a very good film--it earns a 9 out of 10 from me.